Peter Soulsby

-Early life
+Early life and education

 Soulsby was born on the 27 December 1948 in Bishop Auckland and attended the Minchenden School, a grammar school in Southgate, London.
-He studied at the City of Leicester Training College for Teachers Scraptoft, then a constituent member of the School of Education of the University of Leicester, through which degrees were conferred.
-He gained a BEd.
-He worked as a teacher at Crown Hills Secondary Modern School and in special needs schools.
+He studied at the City of Leicester College of Education Scraptoft.
+He gained a BEd from Leicester University in English and Drama.
+He worked as a teacher at Crown Hills Secondary Modern School and then as a special needs teacher.

 Early political career

-He was first elected to Leicester City Council in 1973 and served as the Leader of the Council twice, firstly from 1981 to 1994 and secondly from 1996 to 1999.
+He was first elected to Leicester City Council in June 1973 and served as the Leader of the Council twice, firstly from 1981 to 1994 and secondly from 1996 to 1999.
 He remained a Labour councillor until he was defeated in the Spinney Hill ward in May 2003.

 He unsuccessfully contested the Harborough parliamentary constituency at the 1979 general election.
 In 1984, he stood for election for the Leicester European Parliamentary constituency, narrowly losing to the Conservative incumbent Fred Tuckman by 1.6%.